Yuol96/leetcode-notes/README.md

 If you are interested in this repo, feel free to fork it and put your solutions to it.
 Whenever you want to add a new python solution, you need first create a `<id-of-leetcode-question>[.<version-name>].py` file under `solutions/` folder.
 You also need to prepend a multi-line comment to your code.
-Typically it seems like:
+Typically it looks like:
 ```python
 """
 {